-Early in my acting career, I would set my alarm for 6am audition sign ups.
-Spending the day waiting for my name to be called before getting my 30 seconds in the audition room.
-Then hustling across town to make it to my survival job before my 5pm shift began and I finally started getting paid for my working hours.
+Early in my career, I would set my alarm for 6am acting audition sign ups and spend the entire day waiting in a room full of women who looked almost exactly like me, before finally getting my 30 seconds in the audition room, then running across town to make it to my survival job as a restaurant hostess and cashier before my 5pm shift began.

 I’d take the bus home a little after midnight, only to wake up and do it all again.
 It was exhausting, and often disheartening.

 Like the day I went to the dentist only to find out I needed a nearly $2,000 dental implant.
 I started crying right there in the dentist’s chair.
 True story.

 Despite my best attempts to save and get ahead.
 Life, and it’s many unexpected expenses, just kept happening.

 I recently got an email from a reader that reminded me of that time and the overwhelm of paycheck to paycheck living…

 “I still live paycheck to paycheck and it’s stressful and leaves me feeling immature and a failure as an adult.”

 It got me thinking…

 While there are basic financial steps you can take to stop living paycheck to paycheck, there are at least as many emotional aspects to consider.